tdda/tdda/doc/source/gentest.md

 idea to enclose the command in single quotes, and this may be necessary if it includes spaces or special characters.
 If the command itself uses single quotes, normal shell rules apply and they will need to be escaped.
-(It's generally easier to use the wizard in such cases.)
+(It’s generally easier to use the wizard in such cases.)

 `③` Gentest then runs the command we specified a number of times---2 by default.